Special Interest Groups

 Current Special Interest Groups

-Exploring Contemporary Art - moderated by Dolores Miller
+Exploring Contemporary Art

 Vous parlez français?
 Aimeriez-vous dans ce cas explorer le monde merveilleux de l’art quilt en français?
 Plus de barrière de la langue et grâce à ce groupe vous pourrez bénéficier au maximum des opportunités et des avantages que SAQA peut vous offrir.